webiny/docs.webiny.com/docs/guides/headless-gatsby-tutorial.md

 Make sure you have Webiny installed and your `admin` app is running with Headless CMS enabled.
 You will use it to create `Content Models` and `Publish` content.

 You also need to know your API's url.
-You receive it when running `webiny deploy api` and it can also be found int your AWS Management Console.
+You receive it when running `yarn webiny deploy api` and it can also be found int your AWS Management Console.

 Finally, install gatsby-cli using `npm install -g gatsby-cli`.
 We will use it to create our Gatsby Blog.